PKHarsimran/PKHarsimran.github.io/_posts/2024-04-22-Mastering-DKIM:-Google’s-New-Email-Authentication-Rules-for-2024-Explained.md

 ### Introduction

-Google is making some important changes to how emails should be sent to Gmail users starting February 1, 2024.
-These new rules require that senders use specific methods to verify their emails.
-This helps reduce spam and make sure the emails you receive are genuine and safe.
+Starting February 1, 2024, [Google](https://blog.google/products/gmail/gmail-security-authentication-spam-protection/) is introducing new email sending rules for Gmail users aimed at enhancing email security and reducing spam.
+These new rules require senders to verify their emails using specific authentication methods.
+By doing so, Google aims to ensure that the emails you receive are authentic and safe, thereby protecting users from spam and phishing attacks.

+These changes are significant for everyone who relies on email, from businesses to individual users.
+For businesses, it means adopting new practices to comply with Google's requirements.
+For individual users, it means a cleaner, safer inbox with fewer unwanted emails.
+Let's dive into what these changes entail and how they will impact email communication.

 ### What is DKIM?